derrick-comiso/derrick-comiso.github.io/essays/surviving-meteors-impact.md

 ## The best of it

 Unlike the other practice WOD experiences, the Digits experience (not the pre-experience) started to make more sense of what Meteor is and how to use it.
 The Meteor example form and template were very understandable.
 It was all just a matter of shaping it into a contacts application to hold people's contact information.
 Previous experience helped too, such as with using Semantic UI and IntelliJ in general.
-Hold
+The Digits app building was very straightforward.
+I found the subscriptions part of the WOD very interesting, with the way data is added to Meteor.
+The client-server interaction was easy to understand, and the way the pages and the Javascript interacted with each other was clear in the way it was coded.
+Overall, Meteor grew on me, and as I started to learn more, the more I got comfortable.
+In the future, I hope to learn more as I start on my final project.